moveit/moveit_visual_tools/README.md

 ## Upgrade Notes

 We recently did a major refactor of moveit_visual_tools that caused some API breaking changes.
+If you do not want to bother, you can still build the old version from source using the branch ``indigo-devel-old-api``.

-To upgrade, do the following or use the upgrade script below:
+To upgrade, do the following (or use the upgrade script further down):

 Orignal API                                    | New API
 ---------------------------------------------- | ------------------------------------------------------